fulstak/rhombus-wiki/content/tutorial/wallets/_index.md

 ---
 title: Wallets
-subtitle: Guides on using Particl with software and hardware wallets
+subtitle: Guides on using Rhombus with software and hardware wallets
 geekdocFlatSection: true
 weight: 2
 ---